• Home

 ¨ Sustaining resiliency and trauma-focused treatment

-Participants in RLH training programs are typically social workers, psychologists, marriage and family therapists, and counselors working in behavioral health, child and family services, and educational programs serving children and families.
-Most practitioners in RLH training programs have had previous training in trauma treatment, e.g. TF-CBT or EMDR, and are looking to expand skills, increase engagement and access additional tools developed and tested for use with youths and families with complex trauma.
+Participants in RLH training programs have included social workers, psychologists, psychiatrists, marriage and family therapists, and counselors working in behavioral health, child and family services, educational psychiatric hospital and refugee programs serving children and families.
+Most practitioners in RLH training programs have had previous training in trauma treatment, e.g. TF-CBT or EMDR, and are looking to expand skills, increase or sustain engagement and access additional tools developed and tested for use with youths and families with complex trauma.
 Practitioners seeking RLH training have often been challenged to engage youths and families referred for treatment of high-risk behavior problems, youths who have not disclosed the most significant traumas in their lives, youths or parents/caregivers who refuse to work in trauma-focused treatment, youths who lack a safe, non-offending caregiver who is committed to raising them and able and willing to participate in trauma-focused treatment, families where suspected traumas have not been validated, and families who are grappling with multiple problems and traumas extending over generations and into the foreseeable future.
 RLH books and training programs provide a framework, strategies, tools and practice tips for engaging these youths and families and expanding the reach of practitioners’’ and organizations’ previous training in trauma treatment.

 “I have to share with you how helpful the curriculum has been. . .
 I use "My Thermometers" with ALL of my clients - they even request it - . . .
 Thank you for this fantastic tool.”“. . .
 I've witnessed how your Real Life Heroes program truly does assist children and their caretakers in processing their trauma and strengthening their relationship with each other. . . .”
 “It's my real first attempt to implement and I am very very pleased with how quickly your format emphasizes safety and trust.
 Thank you Dr. Kagan for giving us this vehicle to help families rebuild their bonds. . . .
 I was deeply moved earlier today with interactions between siblings and between child and parent-and all through the open doors your book allowed. . . .”“Dr Kagan had a very nice way of presenting material that is playful and engaging.
 I have been given more ‘tools’ to use in this presentation than any other thus far (4th day of 5 day conference)“Great presentation with provision of wonderful tools to use with children who are victims of any kind of trauma. . .”“Excellent participatory experiences.
 Clear, sequential—incorporated all essential ingredients”“. . .
 I truly enjoyed your trauma training and I honestly think it was one of the most valuable things I learned here.
 I can take the skills and strategies you taught us into the next chapter of my career and I am very appreciative of that.
 Thank you”“Great experiential exercises”“. . . really awesome”“I wanted to write you a quick note to say again how much I appreciated your presentation of "Real Life Heroes" last week. . . .
 I worked for over 22 years . . . and for many years I coordinated development of trauma recovery groups.
 I am impressed by the "Real Life Heroes" treatment and tool kit and want to thank you for your passion and work. ““The creative activities were awesome!”“Fantastico!!!”